 Failure to obtain regulatory approval in foreign jurisdictions would prevent us from marketing our products abroad.
 In order to market our products in the European Union and many other jurisdictions outside the U.S., we must obtain separate regulatory approvals and comply with numerous foreign regulatory requirements.
 The approval procedure varies among countries and can involve additional testing.
 The time required to obtain approval may differ from that required to obtain FDA approval.
 The foreign regulatory approval process may include all of the risks associated with obtaining FDA approval.
-We may not obtain foreign regulatory approvals on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities or by the FDA.
+We may not obtain foreign regulatory authorities in other countries, and approval by one foreign regulatory authority does not ensure approval by regulatory authorities in other foreign countries or by the FDA.
 We may not be able to file for regulatory approvals and may not receive necessary approvals to commercialize our products in any market.
 The failure to obtain these approvals could materially harm our business, financial condition and results of operations.